National Environmental Policy Act (NEPA)

 Preparation and Processing of Draft Environmental Statements

-At the SLSDC, the Director of the Office of Engineering and Maintenance is responsible for the preparation and processing of draft Environmental Impact Statements.
-The SLSDC's General Counsel shall review all SLSDC environmental statements for legal sufficiency.
+At the GLS, the Director of the Office of Engineering and Maintenance is responsible for the preparation and processing of draft Environmental Impact Statements.
+The GLS's General Counsel shall review all GLS environmental statements for legal sufficiency.

 The Director shall commence preparation of the draft EIS at the earliest practical time after receipt of notification of the proposed action and determination that the action will significantly affect the quality of the human environment.
 The Director shall circulate the draft EIS for comment to (i) all Federal agencies which have jurisdiction by law or special expertise with respect to the environmental impact involved; (ii) interested parties; (iii) the U.S. Environmental Protection Agency Officer of Federal Activities; and (iv) the U.S. Department of Transportation.